Ising Model Observables and Non-Backtracking Walks: Proofs

 where $A^{i}_{j}$ is the region labelled $j$ under the labelling due to $\eta^{x}_{i}$, and $A_{j}$ the region labelled $j$ under the labelling due to $\gamma$.
 Observe that the labelling from $\gamma$ gives the sum of the labelings from $\eta_{1}^{x}$ and $\eta_{2}^{x}$ as the surgery operation does not change the orientation of any segments of the curve.
 Hence

 and, letting $K$ denote the Gaussian curvature,

 The Gauss-Bonnet formula applied to each region $A_{j}$ yields

 where $k_{g}$ is the geodesic curvature.
-It only remains to be shown that
+Hence it suffices to show

 A given segment of a curve appears in the sum over geodesic curvatures twice, with opposite orientation.
-As the labels increase when crossing curves to the right, Equation~\eqref{eq:Curve-Segments} is equivalent to
+As the labels increase when crossing curves to the right, the equality of the contributions from integrals along $\gamma$ in \eqref{eq:Curve-Segments} is equivalent to

 which holds as surgery does not modify the orientation or shape of the curve outside of a neighbourhood of $x$.
-A local calculation near $x$ shows that the change in geodesic curvature due to surgery is zero; see Figure~\ref{fig:Surgery-Local}. \end{proof}
+A local calculation near $x$ shows that the change in geodesic curvature due to surgery is zero; see Figure~\ref{fig:Surgery-Local}.
+Similar reasoning, using that the labels increase by $n^{k}_{i}$ across the generator $e^{k}_{i}$, shows that the contributions to~\eqref{eq:Curve-Segments} from integrals along the generators are also equal. \end{proof}

-\begin{remark} If the generating curves $e^{k}_{i}$ are chosen to be geodesics, the proof of Lemma~ shows that the turning number of a curve $\gamma$ is the integrated geodesic curvature of $\gamma$, along with an additional term involving the total curvature of the regions of $C(\gamma)$.
-In particular, for a curve in $\R^{2}$, the turning number is exactly the integrated geodesic curvature. \end{remark}
+\begin{remark} If the generating curves $e^{k}_{i}$ are chosen to be geodesics, the proof of~\Cref{lem:Surgery-Points} shows that the turning number of a curve $\gamma$ is the integrated geodesic curvature of $\gamma$, along with an additional term involving the total curvature of the regions of $C(\gamma)$. \end{remark}

 In the case of the torus $\bb T^{2}$, the turning number is given by

 \begin{lemma}[name=Theorem~1 of~\cite{Reinhart1959}] Let $\gamma$ be a simple regular curve in $\bb T^{2}$.
 Then

 \end{lemma} \begin{proof} When $\gamma$ is nullhomotopic the claim follows from Theorem~\ref{thm:Whitney-DPT}.
 Suppose $\gamma$ is homotopically nontrivial, let $\tilde\gamma$ be a lift of $\gamma$ to $\R^{2}$, and for convenience assume $\gamma$ has period one.